top of page

 I mean LOOK at them!
 They're already book-shaped!
 Also, their sturdiness is ideal for notebook covers, or to use as dividers inside of a book.

 Finally, they're incredibly versatile.
 They're sort of like the plain noodles of the paper world.
 Seriously, they're even noodle-colored.
-They're just sitting there, trying to look fetching, waiting for you to pour on the bookbinding sauce.
-(You can learn to make the special sauce in Upcycled Bookbinding 101 right HERE)
+They're just sitting there, trying to look fetching, waiting for you to open a bottle of bookbinding sauce.
+(You can learn to make that special sauce in Upcycled Bookbinding 101 right HERE)

 Take a look at the results: